Spaghettibiskuit/VNS_for_SPAGB/README.md

 # Variable Neighborhood Search for the Student-Project-Allocation with Group Building Problem

 In this problem, project allocation and group building happens simultaneously.
-Students specify their preference values for every project that is being offered and specify a fixed number of students they want to work with the most.
+Students specify their preference value for every project that is being offered and specify a fixed number of students they want to work with the most.
 Those offering the projects specify guidelines, whishes and penalties regarding the number of groups and group sizes in their specific project.
 There is also a fixed reward for every occurrence in the solution of two students who have specified each other as partner preferences being in the same group (a bilateral pair).
 Lastly, there is a fixed penalty for every student in the solution who is not assigned to a group.

 For more details on the problem, check out gurobi_solutions.ipynb where the problem is modeled as an MILP.